M66B/FairEmail/docs/FAQ-da-rDK.md

 **(37) How are passwords stored?**

 All supported Android versions [encrypt all user data](https://source.android.com/security/encryption), so all data, including usernames, passwords, messages, etc, is stored encrypted.

+If the device is secured with a PIN, pattern or password, you can make the account and identity passwords visible.
+If this is a problem because you are sharing the device with other people, consider to use [user profiles](https://www.howtogeek.com/333484/how-to-set-up-multiple-user-profiles-on-android/).

 <br />